You’re finally ready to get out of the rental market and buy a home of your own. But how do you know how much house you can afford?

 Lenders use this measurement to ensure that you’ll have enough income to cover both your new mortgage payment and any existing monthly debts such as credit card, auto loan and student loan payments.

+What is a good debt-to-income ratio?
 Generally most lenders want your debt-to-income ratio, including your anticipated new monthly mortgage payment, not to exceed 36 percent.

 The ratio is calculated by taking your total monthly debt load and dividing it by your monthly gross income.